 We view growth in backlog as a key measure of our business growth.
 Backlog represents the estimated dollar value of executed contracts and exercised contract options, including both funded (firm orders for which funding is authorized and appropriated) and unfunded portions of such contracts, for which work has not been performed (also known as the remaining performance obligations on a contract).
+The unfunded portion of enforceable contracts is accounted for as variable consideration and is reported at our estimate of the most likely amount to which the Company is expected to be entitled.
 Backlog does not include unexercised contract options and potential orders under indefinite delivery/indefinite quantity contracts.
 Although backlog reflects business associated with contracts that are considered to be firm, terminations, amendments or contract cancellations may occur, which could result in a reduction in our total backlog.

-Our backlog totaled \$2.6 billion and \$170.8 million as of September 30, 2023 and December 31, 2022, respectively.
-As of September 30, 2023, our backlog included \$2.4 billion related to the Rivada Agreement, which is subject to uncertainty with regards to the timing of performance.
-As of September 30, 2023, programs associated with Lockheed Martin represented approximately 3% of our backlog.
+Our backlog totaled \$2.6 billion and \$170.8 million as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively.
+As both of September 30, 2023, our backlog which included \$2.4 billion related to the Rivada Agreement, which is subject to uncertainty with regards to the timing of performance.
+Agreement.

+As of September 30, 2023 March 31, 2024, the Rivada Agreement represented 88% of our backlog and programs associated with Lockheed Martin represented approximately 3% 7% of our backlog.